editor shows the sequences hits which were found in the BLAST

 There are several settings available in the BLAST Settings side panel.

-- Blast layout.
-You can control the level of Compactness for displaying sequences:
+- Compactness.
+You can control the level of sequence detail to be displayed:

 - Not compact.
 Full detail and spaces between the sequences.